milojs/milo/README.md

 - Data propagation redesigned to avoid using model notification messages.
 - New Frame facet method `milo` to access milo in the frame window.
 Can be used to call passed function when inner milo is ready even before frame is loaded (and before inner milo is available).
 - Sending messages via DOM storage using DOMStorage class.
+- changeMode and deferChangeMode methods of connector allowing to change connection depth and/or direction.
+- Command class iplementing "command pattern".

 ###0.1.3###